mhtess/elephants/experiments/conjunctive-generics-expts.md

   - all filler trials have page breaks before and
   - all predicates in critical trials are vp-coordinated
 - between subject condition: generic/most/all quantified sentences in critical trials

+10. Elephants-9: acceptability judgements on natural mutually exclusive items Results from Elephants-3 may be confounded due to the availability of a group predicate interpretation under NP-coordination.
+We want to show that VP-coordination doesn't allow a group predicate interpretation using acceptability judgements with quantified statements.
+(All elephants live in Africa and live in Asia should be unacceptable, while Elephants live in Africa and live in Asia should be acceptable, e.g.)
+- between-subjects: NP vs. VP coordination
+- within-subjects: most vs. all vs. generic
+- fillers
+  - good fillers: non mutually exclusive properties, single properties
+  - bad fillers: two false properties, single false properties
+- sliding scale